adomenig/stochastic-spatial-predator-prey/README.md

    Aligns timestamps across all lynx trajectories to ensure we have consistent 4-hour timesteps.
 This step corrects for differences in recording intervals and prepares the dataset for downstream analyses such as MSD calculations.

 3. **03_removingOutliers.py**
    Identifies and removes outlier locations that are likely errors or biologically implausible.
-It also corrects minor inconsistencies, such as duplicate trajectories (e.g., WSM025 and WSM045).
+It also corrects minor inconsistencies in formatting.

 4. **04_diagnostics.py**
    Generates diagnostic plots and summaries for the cleaned dataset.
 This includes: